fi-content2-games-platform/FIcontent.Gaming.Enabler.Leaderboard/README.md

 ## Setup server from standalone project

+### Requirements
+The software was tested on Linux and Windows and should run on any platform supporting Java and MySQL.

 ### Required java libraries <a name="javalibs"></a>
 - Json library [minimal-json](https://github.com/ralfstx/minimal-json)
 - Micro web framework [Spark](http://www.sparkjava.com)